Phạm Hải Yến: Club career

-Phạm Hải Yến was born and raised in Hà Tây, a province with a strong women's football movement, which helped nurture her early passion for the sport.
-In her village of Nghiêm Xá, there was a local women's football team coached by teacher Dương Khắc Kiểm.
-Thanks to this, Hải Yến had daily opportunities to train under his guidance alongside older teammates.
+Hà Tây, where Phạm Hải Yến was born and raised, has long been regarded as a stronghold of women's football in Vietnam, which helped foster her early passion for the sport.
+In her native village of Nghiêm Xá, a local women's football team was coached by teacher Dương Khắc Kiểm, giving Hải Yến the opportunity to train under his guidance alongside older players on a daily basis.

-In eighth grade, the young girl from Nghiêm Xá was accepted into the youth team of Hà Tây's women's club.
-She then moved to Hà Đông to train and pursue professional football.
-That youth cohort also included another future national team player, defender Hoàng Thị Loan from Thanh Oai district.
+While in the eighth grade, she was accepted into the youth team of Hà Tây's women's football club.
+She subsequently moved to Hà Đông to continue her training and pursue a professional football career.
+Her youth cohort also included future Vietnam international defender Hoàng Thị Loan, who was from Thanh Oai District.

-After Hà Tây was merged into Hanoi, Hải Yến continued her training with Hanoi's youth team and helped the U19 side win back-to-back national championships in 2012 and 2013.
-At the 2013 national U19 championship, she matched Tuyết Dung's 2011 feat by not only winning the trophy but also earning a double individual honor: Best Player and Top Scorer, with 7 goals.
+Following the merger of Hà Tây Province into Hanoi, Hải Yến continued her development with Hanoi's youth team, helping the club's under-19 side win consecutive national championships in 2012 and 2013.
+At the 2013 National U19 Championship, she equalled Tuyết Dung's achievement from 2011 by winning the title while also receiving the tournament's two major individual honours: Best Player and Top Scorer, after scoring seven goals.